IshanG97/IshanG97/README.md

 - 👋 Hi, I'm Ishan!
-I'm a Technology Strategist and I have experience in Embedded Systems programming and full-stack .NET development.
+I'm a Technology Strategist and I have experience in embedded systems programming and full-stack software development.
-- 👀 I’m interested in learning about web teck stacks and native Windows and Linux cross-platform tech stacks.
+- 👀 I’m interested in learning about cross-platform native app development.
-- 💞️ I’m looking to collaborate on anything software related, specifically full-stack development!
-- 📫 How to reach me: add me on Instagram @ishangodawatta.
+- 🤝 I'm building my portfolio on full-stack software development.